AliAtaollahi/CPS_IOT_HW/README.md

 ```

 #### `employeesdatabase.cpp` & `employeesdatabase.h`
-These files encompass the `EmployeesDatabase` class, The `EmployeesDatabase` class manages a collection of employees, specifically their RFID tags, to facilitate access control within the system.
-It loads employee data from a JSON file at initialization and provides methods to verify RFID tags against this data.

 **`.h` file:**
+Declares the `EmployeesDatabase` class which manages a collection of `Employee` objects.
+It includes methods for loading employee data from JSON and checking RFID tags against stored records.
 ```cpp
 #ifndef EMPLOYEESDATABASE_H
 #define EMPLOYEESDATABASE_H